 A) A new employee, someone who has moved to a new workstation, or someone who has general questions or concerns about the ergonomics of your computer set up:

-Review the email from the online ergonomic training system with your supervisor and/or Departmental Ergonomic Assessor to identify any remaining needs.
+Review the email from the online ergonomic training system with your supervisor and/or Departmental Ergonomic Assessor (DEA) to identify any remaining needs.
+Visit the ErgoCruz page to find a list of the active DEAs by department.

-If you believe you need new or different equipment to solve a problem, discuss your situation with your supervisor, office manager, or Departmental Ergonomic Assessor and work together to find a workable solution.
+If you believe you need new or different equipment to solve a problem, discuss your situation with your supervisor, office manager, or DEA and work together to find a workable solution.

-If you are unsure whether you need new equipment or need information about what types of ergonomic equipment, including chairs, are available to solve your problems, contact the Campus Ergonomist, Brian MacDonald at 459-5430 at EH&S. A small selection of alternative keyboards and pointing devices are available for loan.
+If you are unsure whether you need new equipment or need information about what types of ergonomic equipment, including chairs, are available to solve your problems, contact the Campus Ergonomist, Brian MacDonald at 459-5430 at EH&S to find out more about available options.

 On a daily basis, ensure your equipment is properly adjusted and your posture remains appropriate.
-As much as possible make a habit of frequently changing your work processes (i.e. stand up, look away from your screen, do a couple of stretches), to avoid overstressing your body.
+As much as possible make a habit of frequently changing your work activities at least every 20-30 minutes (i.e. stand up, walk to copier, look away from your screen, do some stretching), to avoid working in any posture for a prolonged period of time without moving.

-If you are unable to complete the UCSC online training and assessment or do not understand how to apply the information to yourself and your workstation, contact Brian, 459-5430 to discuss this further or to schedule a site-visit.
+If you are unable to complete the UCSC online training and assessment or do not understand how to apply the information to yourself and your workstation, contact the Campus Ergonomist at 459-5430 to discuss this further or to schedule a site-visit.

-If you have not yet filed an injury report you should inform your supervisor of your situation and call your Departmental Ergonomic Assessor or Brian (459-5430) for an evaluation.
-DO THIS RIGHT AWAY because it is important to try some type of intervention as soon as possible to prevent an injury from occurring.
+If you have not yet filed an injury report you should inform your supervisor.
+DO THIS RIGHT AWAY because it is important to initiate some supportive changes as soon as possible to prevent an injury from occurring.

 If you have already filed an injury report and are being treated for an ergonomic injury, speak to your occupational physician and request an ergonomic evaluation through the medical provider.